samsslee/TheDonna/README.md

 OPENAI_API_KEY=123your-key
 `

+Put the .env file in the root folder in the same level as src, static, .gitignore.. etc.

 ### List of implemented features and technologies used
 1. SvelteKit (As required)
     - I used the index page to setup the UI